Single-state vs blanket process agent

 Can I use a single-state process agent if I only operate in one state?

 Only if you are a true intrastate carrier with no FMCSA operating authority.
-The moment you cross a state line under interstate authority, 49 CFR §366.4 requires a process agent in every state where you may operate — which for most carriers means blanket coverage in all 48 lower states (and AK, HI, DC if applicable).
+The moment you cross a state line under interstate authority, 49 CFR §366.4 requires a process agent in every state where you may operate - which for most carriers means blanket coverage in all 50 states plus D.C.

 Does blanket coverage cost more than single-state?